 Hi, everyone, welcome to functional nutrition and learning for kids.
-I’m your host vice.
+I’m your host Vaish.
 And we are talking about meditation today.
 Meditation for parents and calming practices for children with autism or Down syndrome or cerebral policy.
-In other words, any disability that makes it hard for a child to connect with their body, to self calm, or to go inward.
-It is my utmost honor to introduce Poornima was one of my favorite meditation teachers.
+In other words, any disability that makes it hard for a child to connect with their body, to self-calm, or to go inward.
+It is my utmost honor to introduce Poornima one of my favorite meditation teachers.

 Now I’m going to introduce her further, but Poornima is a teacher with the Art of Living Foundation.
 And I can say without exaggeration that learning pranayama breathing practices and meditation from The Art of Living changed my life upside down.
 It has helped me learn at accepted versity It has helped me navigate emotions, explore equanimity, and much more.
 It’s a technique that I recommend everyone learn.
 But there is a problem.

-Today I want to extend a very warm welcome to my friend and mentor dr. Poornima Sharma.
-Dr. Poornima is a certified yoga instructor and health coach with a PhD in food and nutrition, and especially focus on obesity, diabetes, and iron deficiency.
-She’s a certified iwade Awareness counselor and also an REI T 200 certified yoga and meditation teacher with the Art of Living Foundation.
+Today I want to extend a very warm welcome to my friend and mentor Dr. Poornima Sharma.
+Dr. Poornima is a certified yoga instructor and health coach with a Ph.D. in food and nutrition and especially focuses on obesity, diabetes, and iron deficiency.
+She’s a certified wade Awareness counselor and also a REIT 200 certified yoga and meditation teacher with the Art of Living Foundation.
 And she loves helping people focus on eating well, living well, and embracing mindful living, to enjoy inner transformation and outer dynamism.

-Today’s focus is on mindfulness and meditation for kids, specifically kids with disability.
+Today’s focus is on mindfulness and meditation for kids, specifical kids with disability.
 And this is the first time that we’re discussing this on a podcast.
-And I can think of no one more qualified than Poornima to talk to us about it, especially because I myself have reached out to her numerous times with questions about SIDS journey.
+And I can think of no one more qualified than Poornima to talk to us about it, especially because I myself have reached out to her numerous times with questions about the SIDS journey.
 And it has always been an extremely enriching experience when I’ve done so.
-Welcome Dr. Poornima.
+Welcome, Dr. Poornima.

-Find categories of meditation, where one one is like focused attention where we have.
-And another one is open monitoring where you observe your thoughts.
-And the third one is automatic self transcending, which is where you find deep rest.
+Find categories of meditation, where one is like focused attention where we.
+And another one is open-monitoring where you observe your thoughts.
+And the third one is automatic self-transcending, which is where you find deep rest.
 And a lot of stress relief happened at that time.
 For me, if you will ask meditation has two important benefits.

 One is to release accumulated stress that is in the system.
 And second is meditation prevents stress from getting into the system.
 Oh, nice.
 Yeah, that is very important, because you keep emptying your bucket.
 But if you do not work on the cause of stress, you will keep doing that all your life.
 So somewhere, the form of meditation I have been practicing, it really helps to break those patterns in the mind that can keep going on a rut over and over again in your lifetime.
 And you can say, Oh, my God, I’m meditating for so long without any benefits.
 But that is where we need to see what really we are doing is our meditation practice.